jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

    *reading* and for edge-triggered monitoring (i.e., `EPOLLIN | EPOLLET`).
  - Create a `while(1)` loop that does the following:
    - Calls `epoll_wait()` loop with a timeout of 1 second.
-   - If the result was a timeout (i.e., return value from `epoll_wait()` is 0), check if a global flag has been set by a signal handler and, if so, break out of the loop; otherwise, continue.
    - If the result was an error (i.e., return value from `epoll_wait()` is less than 0), then handle the error appropriately (see the man page for `epoll_wait()` for more).